Alek1414/RotaryEncoder/README.md

 # Rotary Encoder class

 This Arduino library contains a class to detect different actions of a Rotary Encoder.
-It works with any encoder with the following signals:
+It works with any encoder thas has the following signals:
 * Push button
 * Encoder clock
 * Encoder direction